 How do I create a French restaurant logo?

 Think about your customers and what they want from a French restaurant.
-Be sure to combine different typefaces, colors, and iconography to create a striking but personal design.
-You can experiment with unique icons and many typefaces with our French restaurant logo generator until you find the one that conveys your brand's message perfectly.
+Be sure to combine a variety of elements, including typeface, colors, and iconography, to create a striking but personal design.
+You can experiment with unique icons and many typefaces with our free French restaurant logo generator until you find the one that conveys your brand's message perfectly.

 What are some ideas for a cool French restaurant logo?